usaid-cs/yesterday-i-learned/random.md

 - Chansey and Blissey are the only two pokemon capable of naturally laying eggs in battle.
 (Mew can learn by TM, but that's also because it can learn anything.)
 - [GameCube discs are not DVDs.](https://en.wikipedia.org/wiki/Nintendo_optical_discs#GameCube_Game_Disc) They are miniDVD-like discs.
 Nintendo chose it to prevent piracy of their games.
 We all know how well that works.
 - IPAs are traditionally clear.
 The unfiltered/unfiltred thing is new development.
-- A [prodigy](https://en.wikipedia.org/wiki/Child_prodigy) may refer specifically to _children_ who are as good as adults in doing something, such as composing music.
+- A [prodigy](https://en.wikipedia.org/wiki/Child_prodigy) may refer specifically to a _child_ who is as good as an adult in doing something, such as composing music.
 - Press `'` in firefox to [search for links only](https://blog.mozilla.org/theden/2012/12/20/quick_find/).
 Use Ctrl+G to cycle through.
 There is no cycling backwards.
 - Wireless charging reduces mechanical wear and tear of the USB / lightning port.
 Apart from that, all other pros ("lazy", "can charge many devices at once", "can't hack me") are minor.
 - ["Barrel-aged" beer](https://www.youtube.com/watch?v=iDR82qG5uzs) may just be aged using wooden chips of old barrels.
 The same guy also said: "(second fermentation inside the bottle...) was beer first _and then_ later champagne, but the champagne guys have better PR."